symbol/symbol-docs/source/getting-started/setup-workstation.rst

                 mavenCentral()
             }

-        3. Add nem2-sdk as a dependency.
+        3. Add symbol-sdk as a dependency.

         .. code-block:: java